Equivalence testing for linear regression: Abstract

 \section{Abstract}

-We introduce equivalence testing procedures for standardized effect sizes in a linear regression analysis.
-Such tests are useful for confirming the lack of a meaningful association between a continuous outcome and predictors and may be particularly valuable if the predictors of interest are measured on different and completely arbitrary scales.
-We consider how to define valid hypotheses and how to calculate $p$-values for these equivalence tests.
-Via simulation study, we examine type I error rates and statistical power and compare the proposed frequentist equivalence testing with an alternative Bayesian testing approach.
+{We introduce equivalence testing procedures for linear regression analyses.
+Such tests can be very useful for confirming the lack of a meaningful association between a continuous outcome and a continuous or binary predictor.
+Specifically, we propose an equivalence test for unstandardized regression coefficients and an equivalence test for semipartial correlation coefficients.
+We review how to define valid hypotheses, how to calculate $p$-values, and how these tests compare to an alternative Bayesian approach with applications to examples in the literature.}